aobo-y/uva-nlp/proj03/README.md

 ### 5

-The best Perplexity for the opt_rnnlm, which adopts the `Adam` algorithm
+The best Perplexity of the opt_rnnlm, which adopts the `Adam` algorithm

 trn | dev
 -|-